syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/export-document-as-pdf.md

 * Using Save API in server-side, you can convert the sfdt to stream.
-* Finally, convert the stream to Pdf using `Syncfusion.DocIORenderer.Net.Core` library.
+* Finally, convert the stream to PDF using `Syncfusion.DocIORenderer.Net.Core` library.

-The following example code illustrates how to process the sfdt in server-side.

 ```csharp
 [AcceptVerbs("Post")]